jgleeson/PublicHouse/README.md

-# openhouse
+# Openhouse
-International data on housing and population
+Openhouse bundles publicly available on the number of dwellings and people in cities and countries around the world.